 1. Box Canyon Lodge

 For a luxury stay and access to mineral hot springs, try the Box Canyon Lodge & Hot Springs.
-Their outdoor hot springs are only available to guests and offer gorgeous views of the surrounding mountains.
+Box Canyon Lodge Ouray hot springs pool is only available to guests and offer gorgeous views of the surrounding San Juan Mountains.

 2. St. Elmo Hotel